Service Barrie (705) 726-4242ServiceBarrie@barrie.ca

 These areas allow residents to exercise and socialize their dogs off-leash in a protected environment, without being in contravention of municipal by-laws.

 Barrie has two DOLRAs.
 The City is assessing locations for potential additional sites.
 As details become available they will be included on this webpage.

-The BMC DOLRA (map) offers two separate, fenced areas: one for small dogs up to a maximum weight limit of 30 pounds (.25 acres); the other for all dogs, regardless of size/weight (1.8 acres).
+This DOLRA offers two separate, fenced areas.
+One .25-acre area is reserved for small dogs up to a maximum weight limit of 30 pounds.
+The other 1.8-acre area is open to all dogs regardless of size/weight.

-Poison Ivy is a naturally occurring plant in the natural areas in Barrie.
-It is found in both off-leash areas.
-Learn to recognize poison ivy and avoid it by staying on existing trails.
-The City of Barrie uses herbicides to remove poison ivy and signs are posted to warn residents when spraying occurs.
-For more information please click here.
+Poison ivy is a naturally occurring plant within the City's naturalized areas.
+It may befound in both off-leash areas.
+Oil transferred from the plant to other objects (such as pet fur) can also cause a rash if it comes into contact with skin.
+Please learn to recognize poison ivy and avoid it by staying on existing trails.
+The City uses herbicides to remove poison ivy and signs are posted to warn residents when spraying occurs.

 The page you are attempting to view is not currently compatible